Vercise™ PC and Gevia™ Deep Brain Stimulator Systems

 - Brain contusion (bruising)

-- Brain or cerebral spinal fluid (CSF) infection or inflammation
+- Brain or cerebral spinal fluid (CSF) fluid infection or inflammation

-- Cerebral spinal fluid leaking outside the skull or collecting inside the skull abnormally.
+- CSF leaking outside the skull or collecting inside the skull abnormally

 - Confusion or problems with attention, thinking, or memory (acute or chronic)